BatMitio/BrownOrchid/README.md

 An inovative microservice architecture solution for saving money on the go

 ## Built using ASP.NET Core
-The project is fully based upon ASP.NET Core
+The project is fully based upon ASP.NET Core with EF Core and Blazor server side rendering

 ## Usage
 To use the web application you need to run all